-2.4 Business combinations
+2.3 Business combinations

-The consideration transferred by CNZH and the Group to obtain control of a subsidiary is calculated as the sum of the acquisition-date fair values of assets transferred, liabilities incurred and the equity interests issued by the Group, which includes the fair value of any asset or liability arising from a contingent consideration arrangement.
+The consideration transferred by ChristchurchNZ to obtain control of a subsidiary is calculated as the sum of the acquisition-date fair values of assets transferred, liabilities incurred, and the equity interests issued, which includes the fair value of any asset or liability arising from a contingent consideration arrangement.
 Any acquisition costs are expensed in the surplus or deficit as incurred.